 Basecamp is an excellent alternative to Asana.
 Especially for big teams that need to collaborate, with valuable features like message boards,” Campfire” group chats, automated check-ins, and easily accessible project schedules for team members.

-There is a free option with limited features, although it does allow for 20 users and 1GB of storage space, and you will be able to manage three projects.
+There is a free option with limited features, although it allows for 20 users and 1GB of storage space, and you can manage three projects.

-In stark contrast, the monthly paid subscription includes an unlimited number of users, projects, and client views.
+In stark contrast, the monthly paid subscription includes unlimited users, projects, and client views.

 While your storage space will be limited to 500 GB, the paid version also includes added benefits like VIP support and useful project templates.
 And you won’t have to pay more for client collaborations on the platform.

-NGOs qualify for significant discounts and teachers and students have access to free accounts with unlimited users so it’s ideal for large teams or dispersed remote workers.
+NGOs qualify for significant discounts, and teachers and students can access free accounts with unlimited users, so it’s ideal for large teams or dispersed remote workers.

-Although it must be said that Basecamp has fewer integrations compared to other leading project management tools, with fewer plan subscription options.
+Although it must be said that Basecamp has fewer integrations than other leading project management tools, with fewer plan subscription options.